comunica/Article-ISWC2018-Resource/content/related-work.md

 as opposed to _tightly-coupled_ SPARQL engines such as [AllegroGraph](cite:cites allegrograph), [Blazegraph](cite:cites blazegraph), and [Virtuoso](cite:cites virtuoso).
 For the remainder of this section, we only focus on other loosely-coupled SPARQL frameworks.
+We do not aim to survey _all_ existing frameworks, we focus on a subset of those with the most distinguishing features in relation to Comunica.

 {:.comment data-author="RV"}
 Mmm no, explain these as engines that are intended to run on a server,